Phloroglucinol

 Phloroglucinol is an organic compound with the formula C6H3(OH)3.
 It is a colorless solid.
 It is used in the synthesis of pharmaceuticals and explosives.
 Phloroglucinol is one of three isomeric benzenetriols.
 The other two isomers are hydroxyquinol (1,2,4-benzenetriol) and pyrogallol (1,2,3-benzenetriol).
 Phloroglucinol, and its benzenetriol isomers, are still defined as "phenols" according to the IUPAC official nomenclature rules of chemical compounds.
-Many such monophenolics are often termed "polyphenols" by the cosmetic and parapharmaceutical industries, which does not match the scientifically accepted definition.
+Many such monophenolics are often termed polyphenols.
+The enzyme is biosynthesized by phloroglucinol synthase.

 Synthesis and occurrence

 In 1855, phloroglucinol was first prepared from phloretin by the Austrian chemist Heinrich Hlasiwetz (1825–1875).

-A modern synthesis of involves hydrolysis of benzene-1,3,5-triamine and its derivatives.
+A modern synthesis of phloroglucinol involves hydrolysis of benzene-1,3,5-triamine and its derivatives.
 Representative is the following route from trinitrobenzene.

 The synthesis is noteworthy because ordinary aniline derivatives are unreactive toward hydroxide.
 Because the triaminobenzene also exists as its imine tautomer, it is susceptible to hydrolysis.

 Reactions

 Tautomerism and acid-base behavior

 Phloroglucinol is a weak triprotic acid.
-The first two pKa's are 8.5 and 8.9.
+The first two pKas are 8.5 and 8.9.

 As an enol, phloroglucinol in principle exists in equilibrium with keto tautomers.
 Evidence for this equilibrium is provided by the formation of the oxime: